The Cape of many colours.

 Why not come with me on a little trip down memory lane … let me take you by the hand … oh and I’d love to know, which of these ‘colourful’ places you’ve been to or would like to visit.

-13 amazing reasons to visit South Africa – I’m talking The Cape Province
+13 amazing reasons to visit the Cape of South Africa

 - Enjoy cocktails, crustaceans and antique shops– Kalk Bay